 The Aggie Legacy Fields provide expanded outdoor recreational space with all activity areas lighted for night-time use.
 Functional elements of the Aggie Legacy Fields include:

-- Located adjacent to the soon-to-be-built new Aggie Life and Wellness Center;
+- Located adjacent to the soon-to-be-built new Aggie Recreation Center;

 - Durable, latest-generation artificial turf surface surrounded by decorative fencing;